t-eckert/nb/README.md

+> [!NOTE]
+> I no longer use this.
+I've moved over to using [Obsidian](obsidian.md) for my note taking.
+I totally support anyone taking this and running with it if they like.
+Stay cool 😎.

 # *NotaBene* (nb) is a command line application for taking notes and daily logs

 `nb` is a command line application for taking notes with markdown.